 Sources: Asia Regional Integration Center, ADB; International Labour Organization; World Economic Forum; World Bank; World Trade Organization; United Nations International Telecommunication Union; United Nations Population Division; national authorities via Haver Analytics; and AMRO staff calculations.

-Note: Underlying data are calculated z-scores for a group of 46 developing economies, with the above a selected subset.
+Note: Underlying data are calculated 2-scores for a group of 46 developing economies, with the above a selected subset.
 Data for institutions, infrastructure, labor skills, and IPR protection are from the World Economic Forum's scores for each particular indicator, as of 2019.
 Market size refers to latest data point for private consumption (as percent of GDP) from the World Bank World Development Indicators.
 ICT development is from the United Nations ICT Development Index, as of 2017.
-Labor cost refers to the mean nominal monthly earnings of all employees, at purchasing power parity in 2017 (international dollars, as of the latest year) from the International Labor Organization and national authorities, where applicable.
-Labor cost for India refers to the average monthly earnings for the manufacturing sector, while for Mauritus, it is the designated minimum wage.
-Trade agreements refer to the absolute number of agreements the economy is a signatory of Labor availability refers to the niet of the working-age population (ages 20- 64 years old) to the overall population as of 2020, based on the United Nations Population Division.
-The orecall Transferability index is a simple average of the nine indicators for each economy.
-The greener the color, the higher its relative z-score and the greater the GVC transferability to that economic recommy.
+Labor cost refers to the mean nominal monthly earnings of all employees, at purchasing power partiy in 2017 (international dollars, as of the latest year) from the International Labor Organization and national authorities, where applicable.
+Labor cost for India refers to the average monthly earnings for the manufacturing sector, while for Mauritius, it is the designated minimum wage.
+Trade agreements refer to the absolute number of agreements the economy is a signatory of.
+Labor availability refers to the ratio of the working-age population (ages 20 - 64 years old) to the overall population as of 2020, based on the United Nations Population Division.
+The overall Transferability index is a simple average of the nine indicators for each economy.
+The greener the color, the higher its relative z-score and the greater the GVC transferability to that economy or location; the redder, the lower the attractiveness for GVC relocation.